espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 **Function:**

-Obtain the SNI configuration of each connection.
+Query the SNI configuration of each connection.

 **Command:**

 ::

     AT+CIPSSLCSNI?

 **Response:**